NaixGames/Polycosmos/README.md

 - Making weapons an item, and give the ability to start with any given weapon.
 This includes choosing a starting weapon and make other unlockable

-- Make the ability of choosing a particular boon a check.
-Put this Boon traits into the item pool and allow a menu that gives them to the player (Similar to CodexMenu mod)

-- Choosing how many runs victories are required to beat the mod.

 - Make better compatibility with the pact of punishment window and this mod (so you can choose your heat level if you have enough pact levels).

 # How this mod works